Defense questions police work in trial of woman found in Vail dumpster

 District Court Judge Paul Dunkelman played referee in an afternoon session full of stops and starts during the testimony of Hayda’s ex-husband, who told police he had nothing to do with Hayda being found in a Vail dumpster on the morning of March 27, 2018.
 Hayda faces felony charges including false reporting, violating a protection order, tampering with physical evidence and attempting to influence a public servant.

 Thea Reiff, one of Hayda’s two public defenders, wanted to know why Vail police officers didn’t perform a full forensic examination of Hayda’s ex-husband’s phone when they interviewed him on two separate occasions.
-She also questioned his whereabouts on the afternoon of March 26, 2018, after he punched out from his job at the Shaw Cancer Center in Edwards at 3:58 p.m. before picking up the couple’s two children at a West Vail daycare at 5:15 p.m.
+She also questioned his whereabouts on the afternoon of March 26, 2018, after he punched out from his job at the Shaw Cancer Center in Edwards at 3:58 p.m. before picking up the couple’s two children at a West Vail day care at 5:15 p.m.
 And she also wanted to know why police never made him take a polygraph test and why they were so quick to clear him as a suspect, given the couple’s history of police calls for domestic violence incidents.

 According to the police report, neighbors called 911 on Jan.
 24, 2017, because of a loud argument in the couple’s apartment.